 To understand why quinoa might cause some problems, you first have to understand what quinoa is and why it may cause a stomach ache or allergic reaction in some people.
 Quinoa is actually a seed, albeit a gluten-free one with an incredible nutritional content.

 But it can lead to a surprisingly painful stomach ache.
 Ultimately, for some, quinoa is not easy to digest.
-Just google “quinoa stomachache” and you’ll find tons of complaints—from intolerable stomach pain to severe indigestion to much more nasty issues.
+Just google “quinoa stomachache” and you’ll find tons of complaints—from intolerable stomach pain to severe indigestion to much nastier issues.
 (Some that this writer can unfortunately attest to from personal experience.)

 One possible reason behind this digestive distress?
 Quinoa has nearly double the fiber of most grains.
 If your body isn’t used to consuming a ton of fiber, and suddenly you double down on a quinoa salad, it could definitely throw you for a loop … and lead to diarrhea, bloating, and discomfort.

 And then there’s the issue of saponin, a soapy, naturally occurring chemical that coats quinoa grains.
 In nature, saponins discourage birds from eating the seeds, as they’re bitter and slightly toxic.
 Though little research has been done on the topic, some people speculate that these compounds could cause stomachaches and digestive troubles in especially sensitive people.
 Some even suggest that saponins could puncture tiny holes in your digestive tract.